 Required IT Project Management Courses

-MET CS 632 EL IT Project Management
+MET CS 632 Information Technology Project Management

-- MET CS 633 EL Distributed Software Development and Management
+MET CS 633 Distributed Software Development and Management

 View all Computer Science & IT graduate courses.